ng-daniel/falling-dngine/README.md

 put a mesh on the screen, I'm probably gonna split my attention across a couple other projects I've been wanting to make.

-For now, you can run the demo shown in the clip above with these steps:
+For now, you can inspect the code (main execution is in `game/main.cpp`) and/or run the demo shown in the clip above.

 ## How to Run the Demo